 If you admitted that you have a problem with alcohol it is a big step forward that required courage.
 However, you will feel now feel a large load has been lifted off your shoulders and you are now ready to move forward and address the problem.
 The next big step is entering treatment and helping yourself find the support and resources to detox off of alcohol safely and stay abstinent.
 The good news is that there are plenty of treatment options.

-Most alcohol treatment centers in NJ work around the AA-based 12-step program, which is the most popular model for long-term alcohol recovery.
+Most substance abuse treatment centers work around the AA-based 12-step program, which is the most popular model for long-term alcohol recovery.
 The 12 steps are a series of guiding principles to help a person with long-term sobriety.
 When the 12-step program is incorporated with medical treatment and continued after ending medical treatment, it delivers much better outcomes.

 There are many treatment options for patients trying to kick their addiction to alcohol.
 If detoxification is required to address acute withdrawal symptoms, it is the first and most acute phase of treatment.
 Detoxification is a process where withdrawal symptoms from alcohol and cravings are addressed utilizing a combination of medication and therapy.
-Withdrawal from alcohol can be dangerous, as it can lead to seizures or even stroke, so it should be done in a medical setting under supervision.
-Safe, treatment with individualized medication protocols and titration can take between 10 and 14 days.
+Alcohol withdrawal can be dangerous, as it can lead to seizures or even stroke, so it should be done in a medical setting under supervision.
+Safe alcohol treatment with individualized medication protocols and titration can take between 10 and 14 days.

 As you can see, there are many ways to get treated for alcohol addiction, whether you need medical detoxification or just talk therapy.
 If you aren’t sure which kind is the best for you, you can talk to a medical doctor for professional advice.
 Please go to RecoveryCNT.com or call 732 560 1080.Share